SamvelRaja/google-maps-addon/README.md

 # google-maps-addon

-A thin wrapper around the googlemaps converting it as ember addon
+A thin wrapper around the googlemaps to make it as a ready to use ember addon

 [![NPM](https://nodei.co/npm/google-maps-addon.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/google-maps-addon/)